Qoyyuum/mcp-metatrader5-server/docs/asgi_server.md

 The ASGI server provides the following endpoints:

-- `/`: Root endpoint providing basic server information
+- `/`: SSE transport MCP endpoint (for compatibility with existing clients)
-- `/health`: Health check endpoint
+- `/mt5/mcp`: Streamable HTTP transport MCP endpoint
 - `/docs`: OpenAPI documentation (provided by FastAPI)
 - `/redoc`: Alternative OpenAPI documentation (provided by FastAPI)
-- `/mt5/mcp`: The MCP endpoint for interacting with MetaTrader 5

 ## Integration with Other Applications